-As we head into the home stretch, I’ve been reflecting on our homeschool experience this year.
+As we head into the home stretch, I’ve been reflecting on our first year of homeschooling experience.
 To say it has been interesting would be an understatement.
 I’ve reminded myself of three things over and over again.

 Two, Caroline reads well for a young kindergartener.